Boko Haram Threatens to Kill Leah Sharibu—Open Doors Calls for Urgent Prayer

 Emmanuel Egebe, a Nigerian activist based in the United States, said that the killing of the female aid worker, who is a Muslim, signals a shift in Boko Haram’s strategy.

-“To my knowledge, this is the first execution by Boko Haram of an aid worker for failure to respond to a demand,” he said in a statement this morning.
+“To my knowledge, this is the first execution by an extremist group that is located primarily in Northern Nigeria of an aid worker for failure to respond to a demand,” he said in a statement this morning.

 Egebe noted that the Islamic group had killed United Nations diplomats and aid workers before, including Korean doctors, polio vaccinators, etc.

 “However, this is the first execution for failure to meet their ransom demands.
 It is not clear what it is they are asking for, but whatever it is, I understand the Nigerian government declined.”

 After the release of the audio message from Leah Sharibu, a government spokesperson told press: “For President Buhari, nothing will be spared in bringing all our girls home.
 He will not rest until all of them are freed.”

 On September 12, in an interview with Voice of America, Leah’s father, Nathan, said the family had not heard from a government representative since Leah’s disappearance in February and that he hadn’t heard of any plan to release his daughter from Boko Haram captivity.